Skip to Content

 Pull-on vs Velcro bell boots — which is better?

 Pull-on rubber boots are best for turnout and wet conditions.
 They stay in place through 12-hour turnout, last 18 to 24 months, cannot be caught on fencing or pulled off by another horse, and resist mud and moisture better than any other style.
-Velcro boots are best for controlled arena work where you apply and remove them multiple times daily — the convenience matters when you are booting six horses for a schooling session.
-In wet climates, never use Velcro for turnout.
+Velcro boots are best for controlled arena work where you apply and remove them multiple times daily.
+In wet climates, Velcro is a poor choice for turnout in most barn environments.
 Mud destroys the fasteners within weeks and the tabs catch on fencing.

 How do I measure my horse for bell boots?

 Use a flexible tape measure around the coronary band at its widest point — where the hoof wall meets the hairline, not at the base of the hoof.
-Measure with the hoof clean and dry since mud and winter hair add bulk.
-For pull-on boots, add a quarter inch to your measurement because they stretch over the hoof during application.
+Measure with the hoof clean and dry.
+For pull-on boots, add a quarter inch because they stretch over the hoof.
 The boot should cover the heel bulbs completely and just touch the ground.
 Two fingers should fit between the top of the boot and the pastern.
 When between sizes, size up for Velcro and down for pull-on.

 Can I leave bell boots on my horse 24/7?